shreystechtips/pythonbytes/projects/sudoku/README.md

 ### Details

 We proceed in two parts.
-First we describe how to think about a Sudoku puzzle with a computer programmer's frame of mind.
-Second we break the program down by hints that show you the path very directly.
+First we describe all the logic for thinking about and solving Sudoku puzzles.
+This sets us up to adopt a computer programmer's frame of mind.
+In the second part we break the programming task for a Sudoku solver into small steps that set up the path to a solution.

 #### Part 1: A programmer's approach to a Sudoku puzzle